tmfarrell/tmfarrell.github.io/_posts/2018-05-25-innovation_and_globalization.md

 it still seems uncompelling.

-He had a few other arguments for why innovation > globalization, but I don't recall him give giving a simple, clear argument that was obviously true.
+He had a few other arguments for why innovation > globalization, but I don't recall him giving a simple, clear argument that was obviously true.
 To be clear, I think he is right.
 It does seem that innovation is more important than globalization, but I'm not exactly sure why.